iNavFlight/inav/docs/Telemetry.md

 Case:

-A. For use only IBUS RX connect directly Flysky IBUS-SERVO to FC-UART-TX.
+A. For use only IBUS RX connect directly Flysky IBUS-SERVO to FC-UART-RX.
 In configurator set RX on selected port, set receiver mode to RX_SERIAL and Receiver provider to IBUS.

 B. For use only IBUS telemetry connect directly Flysky IBUS-SENS to FC-UART-TX.